yumengliao/hw0/README.md

 <span style="color:#ff5511">**Caution: allocating and running services (e.g., virtual machines) on any cloud provider
-  costs money.
+  costs money or credits.
 It can be _very_ easy to spend more than you anticipated by leaving your services running.
 Make it a habit to stop your services when not in use.
 If you run out of credits, there's not much we (the staff) can do.**</span>

 ## Sign up and setup the OS

-**Signup**:
+**Signup**

 [register for an account](http://azure.microsoft.com/en-us/offers/ms-azr-0044p/)